AbhiiToxic/dailyhantaii/README.md

 # Daily Hantai Site

-This repository contains a small Express web server that serves static pages from this directory and reads `links.json` to display available links.
+This repository contains a small Express web server that serves static pages from this directory.
+Links can be stored either in a local `links.json` file or in a MongoDB collection.
+If the `MONGO_URL` environment variable is provided, the server will use MongoDB to store and retrieve entries.
+Otherwise it falls back to the local JSON file.
 An admin panel at `/admin` lets you add new entries.

 ## Setup